Modeling and Decoupling Systemic Risk: Simulation study

 From Figure \ref{fig01}, we can see that the AcF model seems to give a significantly lower estimation of the tail index than the AcAF model.
 An under-estimated tail index implies over-estimated tail risk, which in turn may result in higher reserve requirements and other expenses for financial institutions, and in turn lead to reduced liquidity of financial institutions.
 If the potential loss (risk) that a financial system faces based on the known market information has multiple sources, that is, the loss data is not i.i.d., the tail index estimated by the AcF model is inaccurate and very different from the real tail risk.
 The recovered tail indices $\{\alpha_{1t}\}$ and $\{\alpha_{2t}\}$ by the AcAF model are all larger than 2, hence the conditional mean and variance of the simulated maxima of maxima $\{Q_t\}$ from the AcAF model always exist.
 We note that the estimated tail index $\{\hat{\alpha}_{t} \}$ by the AcF model is less than 2 at some points, which means that the variance does not exist.

-We also simulate $\{Q_t\}$ with a length of 1000 by the AcF model, then apply the AcAF model to estimate parameters.
+We also simulate $\{Q_t\}$ with a length of 1000 by the AcF model with the parameters provided in \cite{zhao2018modeling}, then apply the AcAF model to estimate parameters.
 Similarly, we recover the tail index $\{\alpha_t\}$ of the simulated data and plot it with the estimated tail indices $\{\hat{\alpha}_{1t} \}$ and $\{\hat{\alpha}_{2t} \}$ of the AcAF model in Figure \ref{fig02}.

-As can be seen from Figure \ref{fig02}, the tail index recovered by the AcF model coincides with $\{\hat{\alpha}_{1t} \}$ estimated by the AcAF model, i.e., the green line in Figure \ref{fig02} coincides with the red line, but $\{\hat{\alpha}_{2t} \}$ is very low and flat, which clearly indicates that an AcAF model fitting is not acceptable for the data generated from an AcF model.
+As can be seen from Figure \ref{fig02}, the tail index recovered by the AcF model almost coincides with $\{\hat{\alpha}_{1t} \}$ estimated by the AcAF model, i.e., the green line in Figure \ref{fig02} coincides with the red line.
+In the AcAF model, tail risk is mainly characterized by the dominant sequence and the $\{\hat{\alpha}_{1t}\}$ series captures the dominant information, which indicates that an AcAF model fitting is acceptable for the data generated from an AcF model.
 And the conditional mean and variance of the maxima of maxima $\{Q_t\}$ do not always exist.

 In summary, using the patterns in Figures \ref{fig01} and \ref{fig02}, we can visually conclude which model, AcF or AcAF, to be used in real data analysis and make inferences.